kelvinnmuia/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 # 0x11.
 What happens when you type google.com in your browser and press Enter
 ## The Domains/Concepts covered in this project: `DevOps` `Network` `SysAdmin`

-In this project i wrote a blog post that covers the major components of the web infrastructure, such as `DNS`, `TCP/IP`, `Firewall`, `HTTPS/SSL`, `Load-balancer`, `Web server`, `Application server`, `Database`.
+In this project I wrote a blog post that covers the major components of the web infrastructure, such as `DNS`, `TCP/IP`, `Firewall`, `HTTPS/SSL`, `Load-balancer`, `Web server`, `Application server`, `Database`.

 ## Tasks :page_with_curl: